Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Description

-This chocolate sourdough bread recipe ticks all the boxes: soft, chewy and full of incredible chocolate flavor!
-It uses active sourdough starter to naturally leaven the dough, which comes together by hand in under 10 minutes.
+This chocolate sourdough bread recipe is soft, chewy and full of rich chocolate flavor.
+Made with real cocoa powder, vanilla-soaked raisins, and decadent chocolate chips, it uses active sourdough starter to naturally leaven the dough, which comes together by hand in under 10 minutes.

 Ingredients